t0ge-kun/routinator_client_check/README.md

 # routinator_client_check

 This program uses the RoutinatorAPI to process the results.
+Output a number of connections per client and where the client belongs.

 ## Overview

 this program use RoutinatorAPI `/api/v1/status`.
 [Routinator API Endpoints link](https://routinator.docs.nlnetlabs.nl/en/stable/api-endpoints.html#:~:text=the%20following%20paths%3A-,/api/v1/status,-Returns%20exhaustive%20information)

-Obtain rtr.client information from the API output results.
-Identify the IP address owner of the client whose "connection" value is 1 or more, and output it in "description".
+Output a number of clients and an organization to which the client belongs in JSON format for client addresses with "connections" of 1 or more.

+Example Output Data

 ```json
 {